catalyst-cloud/catalystcloud-docs/source/object-storage/replication-policy.rst

   only way to change the policy of a container is during it's creation.

 There are multiple ways to create containers that use a single region policy.
-You can create your container via the Dashboard or through the use of the command line, making use of the openstack CLI or by making calls to the object storage API directly.
+You can create your container via the Dashboard, by making use of the openstack CLI or by making calls to the object storage API directly.
 All of which are detailed below.

 ****************
 Dashboard method